magomimmo/modern-cljs/doc/tutorial-15.md

 ![AjaxServerError][6]

-This time, due to the Ajax communication, even if the server returned the same 500 error code as before, the browser does not show the Ring stacktrace.
-It's not so bad as before, but still unacceptable for being called a professional web programmer.
+This time, due to the Ajax communication, even though the server returned the same 500 error code as before, the browser does not show the Ring stacktrace.
+The result is not as bad as before, but still unacceptable for a professional web page.

-What's asking us the Shopping Calculator before investing time and efforts in unit testing?
-It's asking for input validation.
-Both for the server and the client sides, as usual.
+Before we invest time and effort in unit testing, let's understand what the Shopping Calculator lacks?
+It needs input validation: both for the server and the client sides, as usual.

 ## Server side validation

-We already used [Valip][7] lib by [Chas Emerick][8] in the [Tutorial-13 - Don't Repeat Yourself while crossing the border - ][9] to validate the `loginForm` fields and we already know how to apply the same approach to the `shoppingForm` validation.
+We already used [Valip][7] lib by [Chas Emerick][8] in the [Tutorial-13 - Don't Repeat Yourself while crossing the border - ][9] to validate the `loginForm` fields, and we already know how to apply the same approach to the `shoppingForm` validation.

 Create the directory `shopping` under the `src/clj/modern_cljs/`